-The Indian Navy's eight Tu-142M long-range maritime reconnaissance/ASW aircraft have all been fitted with ELTA-supplied EL/M-2022(V)3 multi-mode search radars.
-The last two of the eight aircraft were declared operational with the new belly-mounted radars in December 2008 and as a result, these eight platforms will remain in operation until at least 2016.
-However, by 2018 it will become cost-prohibitive for the Tu-142M to remain flightworthy.
+The Indian Navy's eight Tu-142M long-range maritime reconnaissance/ASW aircraft were all fitted with ELTA-supplied EL/M-2022(V)3 multi-mode search radars.
+The last two of the eight aircraft were declared operational with the new belly-mounted radars in December 2008 and as a result, these eight platforms would remain in operation until at least 2016.
+However, by 2018 it would become cost-prohibitive for the Tu-142M to remain flightworthy.
 The program to upgrade its eight Tu-142Ms by Russia fell through in 2004 due to an estimated cost of US$888 million.

 India's need for Maritime Surveillance Aircraft intensified on 02 October 2002 when two IL-38s, which is a combination of Il-18 airliner and the IL-20 reconnaissance model, crashed during a demonstration.
 After their overhaul in 1996, the two IL-38s had been expected to remain in service until 2015.
 The crash reduced India's Maritime surveillance fleet to three Il-38s and eight Tu-142s.
 By 2007 the Il-38 fleeet was expected to remain in service through the year 2020.